 The term “flies” is not precise.
-Common speech it usually means insects which are either houseflies or others sufficiently similar about their identity.
+Everyday speech usually means insects that are either houseflies or others similar to their identity.

-However, since much remains to be learned about the behavior of individual species.
 Flies will still be talked about collectively in the following discussion.
-As far as possible those facets of behavior which are individual to species will be revealed.
+As far as possible, those facets of behaviour are individual to species.

 Flies spread diseases in one of two ways.

-The most common method of disease transmission is through fly feces and vomit.
-When flies contact with surfaces like food or kitchen counters, they excrete bodily fluids.
-Which leave behind pathogens.
+The most common method of disease transmission is through faeces and vomit.
+When flies contact surfaces like food or kitchen counters, they excrete bodily fluids and pathogens.

 Humans who eat contaminated food are then susceptible to disease.

-The second way is through bite.
-Fly bites break skin and transfer pathogens into the blood stream.
+The second way is through a bite.
+Also, fly bites break the skin and transfer pathogens into the bloodstream.

-Here are some interesting fly facts that will likely make you think differently about the pests.
+Here are some exciting fly facts that will likely make you think differently about the pests.